haripriya-kemisetti/Instagram_Data_Exploration_project/README.md

 # Instagram_Data_Exploration_project
-Retrieved and analyzed Instagram influencer data to identify trends using Machine Learning models
+Retrieved and analyzed Instagram influencer data to identify trends using Machine Learning model using Pandas and Numpy Libraries in Python